-- references to attendance include references to attendance for all or part of the timetabled school day. - references to the Proprietor are references to the Trustees. - references to a Parent means: - o all natural parents, whether they are married or not; - o any person who has parental responsibility for a student; and - any person who has day to day responsibility for a student (i.e. lives with and looks after a student). - References to a student includes anyone who is receiving an education at the school except a person who is 19 or over for whom further education is being provided, or a person for whom parttime education suitable for people over compulsory school age is being provided.
-The importance of good attendances

-SAC means the School's attendance champion
+- references to attendance include references to attendance for all or part of the timetabled school day. - references to the Proprietor are references to the Trustees. - references to a Parent means: - o all natural parents, whether they are married or not; - o any person who has parental responsibility for a pupil; and - o any person who has day to day responsibility for a pupil (i.e. lives with and looks after a pupil). - References to a pupil includes anyone who is receiving an education at the school except a person who is 19 or over for whom further education is being provided, or a person for whom part-time education suitable for people over compulsory school age is being provided.
+The importance of good attendances - SAC means the School's attendance champion